Mehrshadre/Mehrshadre/README.md

-# Hi there, I'm Seyed Mostafa Atyabi
+# Hi there, I'm Mehrshad Rezaali

 - I’m a computer student at Shahid Beheshti University in Tehran
 - I’m interested in robotics and artificial intelligence